harshit-saraswat/100-days-of-code/r1-log.md

 ### R1D22
 Worked on Simon Game.
 Added user click pattern capture, random game pattern generator, button animations and sound playing.
 Also mentored team at #BuildWithAI

+### R1D23
+Worked on Simon Game.
+Completed the project.
+Also worked on time series and nlp problems during #BuildWithAI.